EstherSlabbert/Infrastructure-as-Code/README.md

 **Why we use Ansible:**

-- Simple = few lines of code to set up.
+- Simple = few lines of code/commands to set up.
 - Agentless = the agent nodes do not need Ansible installed.
 Ansible only needs to be on the controller node.
-It is no longer necessary to SSH into Agents, the Ansible Controller is where you do everything.
+It is no longer necessary to SSH into Agents, as the Ansible Controller is where you do everything.
-- Powerful = can run over 200 servers.
+- Powerful = can manage and facilitate 2 - 200 000 servers running anywhere in the world on any cloud platform.
+The controller could be configured locally or globally, and can easily communicate with all the servers at the same time, do different tasks inside individual servers at the same time.

 Dependencies:

-Written with Python.
-Use YAML to interact.
+Ansible was written with Python.
+It uses YAML to interact.

 How to create/use passwords and SSH keys.

-Requires Vagrant/alternative VM provider.
+Requires Vagrant/alternative VM provider installed/available.

-Can be hybrid, cloud, local.
+Can be run on: hybrid, cloud, or local.

+We use configuration management to

 [Ansible official page with documentation](https://www.ansible.com/)